tasos77/smart-agricultural-applications-in-the-context-of-iot/README.md

 ```

 > [!NOTE]
-> You could use the docker engine in order to run the some of the components.
+> You could use the docker engine in order to run some of the components.
-> Simply nagivate into each folder that contains a docke-compose file and type
+> Simply nagivate into root folder that contains the docke-compose file and type
 >
 > ```
 > docker-compose up -d